quist00/carpentries.org/_posts/2022/01/2022-01-03-executive-director-new-years-message.md

 title: "Happy New Year from The Carpentries Executive Director, Dr. Kari L. Jordan"
 date: 2022-01-03
 time: "09:00:00"
-tags: ["Accessibility", "Community", "Curriculum", "Equity and Inclusion", "Grants", "Green Stickies"]
+tags: ["Accessibility", "Community", "Curriculum", "Equity and Inclusion", "Grants", "Gratitudes"]
 ---
 I meditate quite often.
 Last week I participated in a practice whereby we meditated on various aspects of 2021, like resilience, acknowledging our needs, and caring for ourselves and others.
 During my time of meditation and reflection, I could not help but think about you -- The Carpentries community.
 I will never truly know exactly what this community has endured over the past 24 months.
 What I do know is that you have shown up, and continue to show up, contributing to The Carpentries’ mission even when it is hard to do.
 For that, you have my sincere #CarpentriesGratitude.